-Wriggle your hips in the Dance bath and watch your step in the Balance kitchen: The PULSE Plaza is all about being active, and you are sure to boost your pulse and your spirits.
+Wriggle your hips in the Dance bath and watch your step in the Balance kitchen: The PULSE Plaza is all about being active, and you can be sure to boost both your pulse and your spirits.

 The PULSE Plaza exhibition will get the whole family moving.
-Work up a sweat and bring a smile to your face – and have photos and videos of it all sent to you by email.
+Work up a sweat and bring a smile to your face – and have photos and videos of it all sent to your email.

 The PULSE Plaza is a team experience in a fun universe comprising eight crazy rooms inspired by the rooms normally found in our homes – such as a moving kitchen, a bathroom for dancing the day away and a rodeo living room.

-Each room offers a special activity, but it’s mostly about having fun while you are running, playing ball games or dancing merrily through the exhibition.
+Each room offers a special activity, however it is mostly about having fun while you are running, playing ball games or dancing merrily through the exhibition.

 The activities are suitable for teams of 2-5 persons.
-In the middle of the PULSE Plaza, you find the login stations, where you sign up as a PULSE team.
+In the Middle of the PULSE Plaza, you will find the login stations, where you sign up as a PULSE team.

 In the PULSE Plaza, you collect ideas for fun physical activities at home.
 Therefore, you will be photographed doing each activity you try, and in some places you will even be videoed.

-The pictures are sent to your own ideas collection in the middle of the PULSE Plaza where you can pick the best.
-You can pick a total of eight photos and videos, which can then be emailed to you.
+The pictures are sent to your own idea collection in the Middle of the PULSE Plaza, where you can choose the best one.
+You may pick a total of eight photos and videos, which will then be emailed to you.

-In the middle, you can also find out more about the activities you have just tried.
+In the Middle, you may also discover more about the activities you have just tried.
 You can also test your knowledge and answer questions about the activities.

 Who will be first?
 Zip off to the beach on the bikes and see who returns to resting heart rate the fastest.

 Discover how muscles, heart rate and lactic acid are related.
-Ride quickly so the body needs more oxygen and the heart rate increases.
-The heart rate can remain high even after standing still.
-This is due to lactic acid which is released into the muscles when they require more oxygen than they can get.
+Ride quickly so that the body will need more oxygen and the heart rate increases.
+The heart rate can remain at a high level even after standing still.
+This is due to lactic acid which is released into the muscles, when they require more oxygen than they are able to obtain.